yeoman/configstore/readme.md

 # configstore [![Build Status](https://secure.travis-ci.org/yeoman/configstore.svg?branch=master)](http://travis-ci.org/yeoman/configstore)

-> Easily load and persist config without having to think about where and how.
+> Easily load and persist config without having to think about where and how

 Config is stored in a JSON file located in `$XDG_CONFIG_HOME` or `~/.config`.
 Eg: `~/.config/configstore/some-id.json`